+I read this morning that Mark Zuckerberg spends an hour a day studying Mandarin.
+I’m very impressed.
+What a great investment of his time!
 I’ve been considering doing this for several years now.
-Imagine how fluency in this language and familiarity with the Chinese culture might impact Facebook’s value and reach in the coming years.
-It has the potential to help Facebook open some doors to government or business relationships that may be extremely important down the road.
-I think this is a brilliant move by Mark.
+Imagine how fluency in this language and familiarity with the Chinese culture might impact Facebook’s value and reach in the coming years.Continue reading “Zuck is learning Mandarin–are you?”

 The worldwide reach of the internet never ceases to amaze me.
 Earlier this week, after the announcement of our World Collection, containing genealogical data from more than 30 countries, I received an internal company email that said:

 We now have subscribers from 48 countries.
 We increased our country count by 5 in January.

 In this morning\’s post I mentioned low cost cars coming from India.
 Today Business Week reported that Ratan Tata\’s new $2,500 car, called the Nano, is being met with \”extreme enthusiasm\” and is going to put India on the map in the auto world.
 CrunchGear indicates that Tata plans to introduce the Nano to other low income areas like Africa and South America in the next four years.

 Oh yes, I forgot to mention that World Vital Records\’ India page ranks #3 in MSN for "india genealogy."
 I\’m still trying to convince FundingUniverse.com to roll out 6 regional web sites in India, as suggested by an Indian entrepreneur who explained to me how startup funding might naturally happen in that country.
 I don\’t know if I\’ve blogged about it, but 3 years ago I read "India Unbound" by the first venture capitalist in India, Gurcharan Das.
 It is an absolutely incredible look at the economic revolution that has been occuring in India since 1991.
 I am very optimistic about the future of India, which will be the world\’s most populated country by about 2030.